 A new alternative: the Grand Paris project

-This project voted in the Supervisory board in July, 10th of 2016, will allow an easier transit between the three Paris area airports.
+This project, voted in the Supervisory board in July 2016, will allow easier transit between the three airports in Paris.

-More specifically, the Orly airport will be connected to Paris by the line 14.
+The Orly airport will be connected to Paris by metro line 14.

-Indeed, the line 14 of the Parisian metro will be extended by 14 km on the south, connecting thus the Orly airport to Saint-Denis, making it the backbone of the Grand Paris.
+Line 14 of the Parisian metro will be extended 14km on the south, connecting Orly airport to Saint-Denis, making it the backbone of the Grand Paris.

-It’s in 2024 that this service will be operational.
-The goal is to reduce the transit time like as follow:
+This service will be operational in 2024.
+The goal is to reduce the transit time as follows: